rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/privaceracloud-data-plane-discovery/configuration.md

     Add or edit the following variables:
     ```bash
     # Add or edit the following variables in the file

+    # Discovery bucket name.
+Should be without s3:// prefix and can contain optional folder path
+    # Example 1: DISCOVERY_BUCKET_NAME: "my-discovery-bucket"
+    # Example 2: DISCOVERY_BUCKET_NAME: "my-discovery-bucket/my-path"
+    # This bucket will be created by Privacera Manager using terraform.
     DISCOVERY_BUCKET_NAME: “<Your_Discovery_Configuration_Bucket_Name>”

+    # If you do not want to create the bucket, set this to false
+    DISCOVERY_CREATE_BUCKET: "false"

+    # Privacera Manager will create the DynamoDB tables required for Discovery, if you
+    # do not want to create the tables, set this to false
+    DISCOVERY_CREATE_NOSQL_TABLES: "false"

+    # IAM Role for Service Account used by Discovery Driver and Executor Pods
     DISCOVERY_USE_POD_IAM_ROLE: "true"
     DISCOVERY_IAM_ROLE_ARN: "<PLEASE_CHANGE>"